1) An addict needs to hit rock bottom before they’ll ever get help.

 Denying the problem or the extent of the problem

 Agreeing to get help, but not following through

 Reacting with anger, deflecting the conversation away from their problem and back onto you

-In many cases, an intervention is required to convince someone who is reluctant to get help into the addiction treatment they need.
+In many cases, an intervention is required to convince someone who is reluctant to get help into the treatment they need.

 A family intervention brings together everyone close to the addict or alcoholic for a loving conversation, during which the addict hears what harms their drinking or using does to them and to others.